ujjwal95/bloomberg_editorial_classifier/src/eda/author_viz/README.md

 Chart type 4:
 We try to visualise which newspapers are the top contributors for:
 1. Regular stories
-2. Editorials
+2. Editorial articles
-3. Opinions
+3. Opinion articles
-4. Op-Ed
+4. Op-Ed articles
 5. Guest articles